albarsil/geneticml/README.md

 estimator = EstimatorBuilder().of(model_type=MLPClassifier).fit_with(func=fit).predict_with(func=predict).build()
 ```

-You need to speficy a custom fit and predict functions.
-These functions need to use the same signature than the below ones.
+You can use the default functions provided by the `geneticml.algorithms.DefaultEstimatorMethods` or you can speficy your own functions to perform the operations.
+If you want to create your own, please note that these functions need to use the same signature than the below ones.
 This happens because the algorithm is generic and needs to know how to perform the fit and predict functions for the models.

 ```python
 # Creates a custom fit method